 Prodigy refrains from completing website development work, both frontend and backend, for store owners.
 Prodigy provides the tools, affordable pricing, and necessary support for developers to create something special for their store owner clients.

 According to Prodigy management, they only interact with store owners when those owners need help setting up their merchant accounts.
 The same can be said for when merchants have questions about the platform or running their day-to-day operations with the system.
-In addition, Prodigy is able to resolve issues for developers and answer any questions that may get passed along from their own clients.
+In addition, Prodigy is able to resolve issues for designers and answer questions that may get passed along from their own clients.

-If by chance, a store owner inquires the Prodigy team about website development work, it’s explained that Prodigy serves the role of the platform provider and directs the store owner back to the developer who manages the website.
+If a store owner inquires the Prodigy team about website development work, it’s explained that Prodigy serves the role of the platform provider and directs the store owner back to the developer who manages the website.